pandysong/blog/content/post/android_stuck_in_recovery_mode.md

 GPT part: 18, name:         userdata, start:0x898c00, size:0x31a53df
 ```

 The next clue is

 ```
 [    1.462714] mmc0: error -5 whilst initialising MMC card
 ```

-The problem is now that the eMMC driver is not successfully initializing the
+OK. now the problem is now that the eMMC driver is not successfully
-device.
+initializing the device.

-A lot of googling does not find any clue, and it is strange that u-boot could
+A lot of googling on the internet does not indicate any further clue.

-do it correctly:
+But it is strange that u-boot could do it correctly: it could tell from the log:

 ```
 dwmmc@ff0f0000: 0